ondy/fiets/README.md

     java -jar fiets-0.11.jar

 By default it starts to listen at port 7000.
-You can choose an alternative port as optional command line parameter.
+You can choose an alternative port as optional command line parameter or via the `PORT` environment variable (e.g. platforms that inject a port dynamically).

 Fiets _provides no means to secure the connection.
 When deploying it on a_ _public site make sure to run it behind a reverse proxy with authentication_